eric-chapdelaine/mind-palace/README.md

 # TODO

 - [ ] Figure out a more robust way to display tasks (maybe based on tags?)
+  * add the ability to reorder tasks in a task list
+- [ ] add markdown/latex support for description
+- [ ] Add time logging implementation
 - [ ] add tags
   * finish dependency logic in server
   * add tag input in new task modal